eurekaclinical/eurekaclinical-analytics-webclient/README.md

 Latest release:
 [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-webclient/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-webclient)

+## Version 2.0
+The job submission page provides experimental support for updating phenotypes in a destination database.
+There are also numerous bug fixes in the server-side services.
+On the client side, this version fixes an error when clicking Edit on a phenotype with a percent sign in it.

+## Version 1.1
+The changes for this release are behind the scenes to support a revised server-side architecture that we're implementing.
+User profile and administration functions have completely moved into separate web clients that, if installed, are available from the user menu in the upper right corner of the screen.

 ## Version 1.1.1
 This version fixes an error when clicking Edit on a phenotype with a percent sign in it.

-## Version 1.1
-This version links the user interface to the refactored backend Eureka!
-Clinical services.

 ## Version 1.0.1
 A news item for the new Eureka!
 Clinical Analytics release on the homepage was omitted.
 This version adds it back.